ishubham21/flash-generate/README.md

 flash-generate my-app --template=<TEMPLATE_NAME>
 ```

 `TEMPLATE_NAME` is used to specify which template you want to generate.
-Here is a list of all the valid template names -
+Here is a list of all the valid template names-

   1. **react-js**: Generates a JavaScript-based React template.
   2. **react-router**: Generates a JavaScript-based React template with a pre-installed react-router.`